 <<Also Read: US Housing Market Predictions>>>

-Statistics released today by the Canadian Real Estate Association (CREA) show national home sales were down in June 2022.
-Between May and June 2022, home sales registered on Canadian MLS® Systems dropped by 5.6%.
-Although there were bigger drops in April and May, monthly activity has fallen to just below normal levels in June.
+The recent report released by the Canadian Real Estate Association (CREA) shows national home sales increased slightly in October 2022.
+Between August and September 2022, home sales registered on Canadian MLS® Systems dropped by 3.9%.
+Month-over-month losses have been gradually smaller from May to August.

-- National home sales fell by 5.6% on a month-over-month basis in June.
+- National home sales were up 1.3% on a month-over-month basis in October.

-- Actual (not seasonally adjusted) monthly activity came in 23.9% below the June record set in 2021.
+- Actual (not seasonally adjusted) monthly activity came in 36% below October 2021.

-- The number of newly listed properties was up 4.1% month-over-month.
+- The number of newly listed properties edged up 2.2% month-over-month.